BlockchainCommons/SmartCustody/Docs/Case-Study-Sparrow.md

 * **Indepedence (Pro):** Being able to also use Sparrow as a software wallet creates even more independence.
 * **Privacy (Pro):** Using a warm wallet enables the usage of CoinJoin by having Sparrow act as a client of the Samourai Whirlpool implementation.
 * **Resilience Against SPOC (Con):** Though Sparrow has powerful password and encryption protections, maintaining private keys on a networked computing device is always more dangerous than doing so with a hardware wallet (especially an airgapped hardware wallet).
 This is the largest danger of using Sparrow as a warm wallet and is why Blockchain Commons instead suggests the use of an airgapped [Gordian architecture](https://github.com/BlockchainCommons/Gordian#overview-gordian-architectural-model).
-* **Resilience Against SPOF (Neutral to Con):** Some hardware wallets offer integrated backup methods (such as Passport's MicroSD backups) or additional export features (such as Gordian Seed Tool's SSKR backups).
-Keeping keys solely in Sparrow restricts a user to its currently limited wallet backup.
+* **Resilience Against SPOF (Neutral):** If a key is solely held in Sparrow, it can be exported as BIP-39 mnemonic words, using a "View Seed" functionality.
+This offers a methodology for easily backing up the seed, but it's not strongly presented, and doesn't support more integrated backups (such as Passport's MicroSD backups), nor backup features that offer additional resilience (such as SSKR).
 * **Openness (Neutral):** Obviously, depending solely on Sparrow as a software wallet obviates the needs for a lot of the interoperability specifications, but nonetheless they remain available.

 ## Adversaries